 How much free food grows in your town?
-There are hundreds of edible species growing in Amsterdam and most other cities.
+There are hundreds of edible species growing in Amsterdam and most other cities around the world.

-Some of my favorites are: Nettles, Elderberries, Apples, Lime leaves, Hazelnuts, Ginkgo nuts, Blackberry shoots, Ground Elder leaves, Rosehips and Cleavers.
+Some forager-favorites are: Nettles, Elderberries, Apples, Lime leaves, Hazelnuts, Ginkgo nuts, Blackberry shoots, Ground Elder leaves, Rosehips and Cleavers.

-I forage a little something from the city almost every day of the year.
+I try to eat a little something from the city every day of the year.
 It connects me to the seasons, the local landscape, enriches my diet and it's a great way to meet interesting people!

-Herbs are strongly flavoured or scented plants so we only need to harvest a few leaves to add to a meal.
-This reduces environment impact and reduces the risk of poisoning and eating polluted plants.
+This light harvesting reduces environmental impact and reduces the risk of poisoning and eating polluted plants.

-Urban foragers should focus on herbs rather than "vegetables".
+Urban foragers should focus on finding "herbs" rather than "vegetables".

-Focusing on local herbs increases creativity and promotes understanding of the plants which grow in urban areas.
+Focusing on local herbs increases our creativity, it reduces negative environmental impact and it promotes understanding of the plants which grow in urban areas.

 How clean is our food?

-I like to take responsibility for at least a small proportion of my family’s diet and I look after the land where they grow.
+City foraging does have risks.
+We need to consider urban pollution, local laws, poisonous plants and other factors.
+I like to take responsibility for at least a small proportion of my family’s diet and I look after the land where some of my foraged herbs grow.

 Urban Foraging is increasingly popular so it is important that we understand how to do it safely and ethically.